jokerzmn/xenon_750_driver/README.md

 sudo pacman -S libconfig libusb
 ```

-You can also build them from source.
+You can also use a different package manager or build them from source.